Are Credit Card Fees Tax-Deductible?

 Is credit card interest tax-deductible?

-Here’s the good news — annual fees and some other credit card fees, on business credit cards are tax deductible, according to guidelines from IRS Publication 535.
+But there is some good news — annual fees and some other credit card fees, on business credit cards are tax deductible, according to guidelines from IRS Publication 535.
 In order for an expense to be deductible, it must be “both ordinary and necessary,” the IRS specifies.
 Here’s how the agency defines such expenses:

-- Ordinary expenses are “common and accepted in your industry”
+- Ordinary expenses are “common and accepted in your industry.”

-- Necessary expenses are “helpful and appropriate for your trade or business”
+- Necessary expenses are “helpful and appropriate for your trade or business.”

 Are there additional tax benefits for business credit cards?